w0006887/modules/0410/mdModule.md

 The organization of course modules is flexible.
 A module is the only level of containment in a Canvas course.
 Within a module, activities and contents can be included and ordered.

+Each activity (assignment or quiz) optionally has a mastery path.
+A mastery path is specified by thresholds in points and the next activity to unlock based on the score.

 ### Outcomes, Rubrics and Mastery

 Canvas allows the tracking of (learning) outcomes.
 Outcomes can be hierarchically organized.
 This is an optional and complex feature to use in a Canvas shell.